"I think of myself as a painter who weaves." – Cathy Jacobs

 I grew up in the Detroit suburb of Ferndale, Michigan.
-Early on, my parents encouraged me to draw and paint buying me my first set of oil paints when I was only seven.
-Little did they know that these were toxic materials that children seldom get to use, and that these would be the materials for my work as an adult.
+As a young person, I had very little exposure to visual art.
+My parents encouraged me, however, to draw and paint, even buying me my first set of oil paints when I was only seven years old.
+Little did they know that these were toxic materials that children seldom get to use.
 Later, I earned a BFA in painting from Wayne State University in Detroit.
 I painted for many years, mostly images of people, always thinking about color, mood, and light.
 In 2014, as a Master of Fine Arts Candidate in Painting at Eastern Michigan University, I had the opportunity to learn to weave fabric.
 It immediately took hold of my imagination.
 Through weaving, I found that I could express the full spectrum of colors and moods, but in real 3-dimensional space.
+Over the course of six months, my art practice transitioned from working with thin layers of oil paint on canvas, to handweaving semi-transparent panels of linen.
 My current focus is in weaving panels of linen that, when layered together, create vibrating fields of color.

 My artwork is available for exhibition or sale.
 Contact me with any questions.